 With GDAP, you consent to the Neo app on behalf of your customers — no admin action needed in each tenant.
-Once connected, the tenant works exactly the same as Direct Consent.
+Once connected, Neo operates in the tenant through app-only access, the same as Direct Consent for day-to-day automations.
+One difference today: resetting an admin’s password requires the optional Privileged Authentication Administrator grant (see Recommended roles) — ordinary-user resets work either way.

 How it works